ShayAgros/POSIT/pres.md

 The exponent bits are summed, and their carry is added to the regime bits summation.

-The addition of the regime bits (with the exponent carry) can "overflow" (the resulting regime bits representation increases), we take care of this case when we pack the three fields together
+The addition of the regime bits (with the exponent carry) can "overflow" (the resulting regime can take more bits than it had in the original numbers), we take care of this case when we pack the three fields together.

 # Fraction part multiplication

-left to the dot is a hidden bit), and hence a multiplication of two fraction We acknowledge that the range of the fraction bits is [0,2) (while the 1 digit fields is in the range [0, 4).
+Similar to IEEE, the POSIT fraction (significand) field represents a number in the range of [1,2) but encodes only the fraction part (range [0,1)) .

-To get a product that is larger than one, we add the "hidden 1" as the MSB before multiplying.
+To get a product that is larger than one, the Unpacker module adds the "hidden 1" as the MSB fraction before multiplying.

 # Handling fraction addition overflow